Capstone-Catatanku/Data-Science/README.md

 └── README.md
 ```

-## 📸 Screenshots

-## 🤝 Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and submit a pull request.

 ## 📝 License
 The project is licensed under the MIT License.

-## 📬 Contact
-For any questions or concerns, please contact us at [support@example.com](mailto:support@example.com).

 ## 💖 Thanks Message
 A huge thanks to everyone who has contributed to the project!
 We're grateful for your support and contributions.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/)